labex-labs/open-source-labs/rust/rust-book/lab-ch02-00-guessing-game-tutorial/step15.md

 }
 ```

-As you can see, we’ve moved everything from the guess input prompt onward into
-a loop.
-Be sure to indent the lines inside the loop another four spaces each
-and run the program again.
-The program will now ask for another guess forever,
-which actually introduces a new problem.
-It doesn’t seem like the user can quit!
+As you can see, we've moved everything from the guess input prompt onward into a loop.
+Be sure to indent the lines inside the loop another four spaces each and run the program again.
+The program will now ask for another guess forever, which actually introduces a new problem.
+It doesn't seem like the user can quit!

-The user could always interrupt the program by using the keyboard shortcut
-ctrl-C. But there’s another way to escape this insatiable monster, as mentioned
-in the `parse` discussion in “Comparing the Guess to the Secret Number” on page
-XX: if the user enters a non-number answer, the program will crash.
-We can take
-advantage of that to allow the user to quit, as shown here:
+The user could always interrupt the program by using the keyboard shortcut ctrl-C. But there's another way to escape this insatiable monster, as mentioned in the `parse` discussion in "Comparing the Guess to the Secret Number" on page XX: if the user enters a non-number answer, the program will crash.
+We can take advantage of that to allow the user to quit, as shown here:

 ```bash
 $ cargo run